rsdoiel/antenna/science_and_technology.md

 date: 2025-04-02, updated: 2025-04-03, from: The Register (UK I.T.
 News)

-<h4>Tech slugged with higher duties, broad base 10% hike, semiconductors avoid retaliatory levies for now</h4> <p>US President Donald Trump has imposed a base ten percent tariff on all imports into America, and higher levies on goods from major producers of digital tech, such as China, South Korea, and Taiwan.…</p>
+<h4>Tech slugged with higher duties, broad base 10% hike, semiconductors avoid retaliatory levies for now</h4> <p>US President Donald Trump has imposed a base ten percent tariff on imports into America, and higher levies on goods from major producers of digital tech, such as China, South Korea, and Taiwan.…</p>

 <br>